The US Virgin Island's First Haitian Parenting Program

 Creating Healthy Parental Relationships

-The United States Virgin Islands, Access and Visitation Program, Paternity and Child Support Division of the Department of Justice contracted with the Sandra Garcon Degerville Ministries, LLC to create and administer the Department of Justice's first parenting program to the Haitian community of St. Thomas with the First Haitian Baptist Church as the program recipients.
+The United States Virgin Islands, Access and Visitation Program, Paternity and Child Support Division of the Department of Justice contracted with the Sandra Garcon Degerville Ministries, LLC (now The Healing Institute, LLC) to create and administer the Department of Justice's first parenting program to the Haitian community of St. Thomas with the First Haitian Baptist Church as the program recipients.

 Creating Healthy Parental Relationships was a 12 weeks virtual group designed to create healthy parental relationships by increasing the safety and well-being of children through teaching effective ways to co-parent.